steinbring/jws.dev/README.md

 	* I enjoy travel hacking, too (it is how I afford the trip).
 	* I plan on seeing Taiwan, Japan, and South Korea in 2024.
 * I am a web application developer.
-	* I have worked for [Bader Rutter](https://baderrutter.com/) since July 2021.
+	* I worked for [Bader Rutter](https://baderrutter.com/) from July 2021 until February 2024.
-		* BR clients include Zoetis, Corteva Agriscience, Douglas Products, and McCain Foods
+		* BR clients included Zoetis, Corteva Agriscience, Douglas Products, and McCain Foods.
+		* I served on an AI working group where I introduced the agency to Ollama.
+		* I served on a team with the mandate to standardize agency development practices.
 	* I previously worked for [QM Quality Matters](https://www.qualitymatters.org/), [Starkmedia](https://www.starkmedia.com/), [Experis](http://www.experis.com/), and [UWM](https://uwm.edu).
 	* I have written a lot of [ColdFusion](https://en.wikipedia.org/wiki/ColdFusion_Markup_Language) since 2006.
 		* I do not recommend that anybody install [Adobe ColdFusion](https://www.adobe.com/products/coldfusion-family.html) when [Lucee](https://lucee.org/) is available.